-The following figure shows the position of the components and adjustment elements (jumpers, switches) on the main board of the E-625.CR and on the E-802.55 servo controller submodule.
-The servo controller submodule is inserted vertically on the main board.
+The following figures show the positions of the components and adjustment elements (jumpers, switches) on the main board of the E-625.SR, on the E-801 sensor submodule, and on the E-802.55 servo controller submodule.
+The sensor and servo controller submodules are plugged vertically onto the main board.
+Depending on the manufacturing date, E-801 sensor submodules of the type E-801.10, E801B1007 or E801B1008 can be installed (refer to the E-801 user manual).

-The components of the E-625.CO are identical except for the E-816 computer interface submodule.
+The components of the E-625.SO are identical with the except for the E-816 computer interface submodule.